SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

             # Sponge will politely ignore the entity being spawned,
             # and emit a warning about said spawn anyways.
             capture-async-spawning-entities=true
-            # If true, when a mod changes a world that is different
-            # from an expected world during a WorldTick event, the
-            # phase tracker will identify both the expected changed
-            # world and the actual changed world.
-This does not mean
-            # that the changes are being dropped, simply it means that
+            # If true, enables some more thorough debugging for PhaseStates
-            # a mod is possibly unknowingly changing a world other
+            # such that a StackTrace is created every time a PhaseState
-            # than what is expected.
-            report-different-world-changes=false
+            # switches, allowing for more fine grained troubleshooting
+            # in the cases of runaway phase states.
+Note that this is
+            # not extremely performant and may have some associated costs
+            # with generating the stack traces constantly.
+            generate-stacktrace-per-phase=false
+            # If verbose is not enabled, this restricts the amount of
+            # runaway phase state printouts, usually happens on a server
+            # where a PhaseState is not completing.
+Although rare, it should
+            # never happen, but when it does, sometimes it can continuously print
+            # more and more.
+This attempts to placate that while a fix can be worked on
+            # to resolve the runaway.
+If verbose is enabled, they will always print.
+            maximum-printed-runaway-counts=3
             # If true, the phase tracker will print out when there are too many phases
             # being entered, usually considered as an issue of phase re-entrance and
             # indicates an unexpected issue of tracking phases not to complete.
             # If this is not reported yet, please report to Sponge.
 If it has been
             # reported, you may disable this.
             verbose=true
-            # If true, the phase tracker will dump extra information about the current phaseswhen certain non-PhaseTracker related exceptions occur.
+            # If true, the phase tracker will dump extra information about the current phases when certain non-PhaseTracker related exceptions occur.
 This is usually not necessary, as the information in the exception itself can normally be used to determine the cause of the issue
             verbose-errors=false
         }
         commands {